Operations Excellence Graduate Certificate

 - Teach process analysis techniques and operational improvement models that can be applied in a variety of settings.

 - Allow these students to be more competitive in today's job market and to accelerate career-enhancement opportunities.

-- The proposed certificate program offers several different tracks that can be tailored to a specific student’s interests are area of expertise.
+- The proposed certificate program offers several different tracks that can be tailored to a specific student's interests and areas of expertise.

-The certificate requires 12 semester credits, consisting of one core course (2 semester credits) and three to five elective courses (10 semester credits).
-At least 6 credits of the 12 certificate credits must be specifically in Operations Management (corresponding to course numbers with an OM prefix).
+The certificate requires 12 semester credits, consisting of one core course (two semester credits) and three to five elective courses (10 semester credits).
+At least six credits of 12 credits must be specifically in Operations Management (corresponding to course numbers with an OM prefix).

 |OM 7011*||Management of Operations||2|